 - the employee engaged in harassment in violation of this policy, and

 - serious and immediate harm will ensue if the person continues their employment.
-Similarly, if the respondent is a student, interim sanctions may be imposed pursuant to Section 10 of the Student Judicial Procedure.
+Similarly, if the respondent is a student, interim sanctions may be imposed pursuant to Section 10 of the Student Misconduct Procedure.